mitric-lab/programming_theochem/src/03-molecular_integrals/05-nuclear_attraction_integrals.md

 to use some tricks.

 ### Evaluation of $V_{000,000}^{A,B}(C)$
-Remember the 1D gaussian integral
+Remember the 1D Gaussian integral
 $$
 \int \eu^{-\alpha x^2} \ \du x = \sqrt{\frac{\pi}{\alpha}}
 $$